 You need all the help you can get when you’re a small business making your name on social media.
-That’s why it’s a good idea to get your own official hashtag.
+It’s a good idea to get your own official hashtag.
 Here’s everything you need to know on how to trademark a hashtag.

 Can You Trademark a Hashtag?